Luos-io/Documentation/tutorials/luos-integration/install-ros2.md

 custom_edit_url: null
 ---

+import IconExternalLink from '@theme/IconExternalLink';

 # Install ROS 2 tutorial

 ## Install ROS 2 and Luos

-First, install <a href="https://index.ros.org/doc/ros2/Installation/Foxy/" target="_blank">ROS 2 Foxy &#8599;</a> for your OS with FastRTPS.
-Also, install <a href="https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#install-colcon" target="_blank">`colcon` &#8599;</a> as advised in the guidelines.
+First, install <a href="https://index.ros.org/doc/ros2/Installation/Foxy/" target="_blank">ROS 2 Foxy<IconExternalLink width="10" /></a> for your OS with FastRTPS.
+Also, install <a href="https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#install-colcon" target="_blank">`colcon`<IconExternalLink width="10" /></a> as advised in the guidelines.
 If you are not familiar with ROS, you should go on with a couple of ROS 2 tutorials to get started.

 Then clone `luos_ros2` to your workspace and compile it with colcon: